UKCloud/documentation/articles/other/other-how-submit-ideas.md

 We frequently monitor the Ideas section of the community to see what ideas are being added.
 When we see a new idea, we'll update it with the **New** status and initiate a conversation with the relevant UKCloud team to see if it is a viable idea.
 We may comment on the idea if we need more details.
 As soon as we have some information on your idea, we'll share it via the **Comments** tab and update the status.
 As and when we have updates on the progress of your idea, we'll add those to the **Comments** tab as well.

 In the meantime, other members of the community can vote for your idea if they like it and add their own comments and thoughts.
-The more votes and comments an idea gets, the higher the priority it will have for development.
+The more votes and comments an idea gets, the more likely it will be selected for development and the higher the priority it will have.

 ## Status of ideas